Contrast-Security-OSS/contrastscan-action/README.md

 ## What this action does

-Based on Contrast Scan analysis findings, GitHub controls whether a build check fails.It compares the code scanning analysis of the PR to the last code scan analysis of the destination branch.
+Based on Contrast Scan analysis findings, GitHub controls whether a build check fails.
+It compares the code scanning analysis of the PR to the last code scan analysis of the destination branch.

 GitHub fails the check if the code scanning analysis has additional findings that the destination branch does not have.
 This behavior is intended to prevent new code from introducing vulnerabilities.